argonjs/docs/_tutorial/part1.md

 The code for Argon and these tutorials was written in Typescript, [a typed superset of Javascript that compiles to plain Javascript](https://www.typescriptlang.org).
 The code snippets in these tutorials are given in both forms.
 Both an `app.ts` (Typescript) and `app.js` (Javascript) file are included in the example folders, but only the `app.js` file is actually downloaded and used in executing the channel.

-Note: These tutorials assume that you are already familiar with the fundamentals of computer graphics: the concept of a scene graph, creating and manipulating 3D objects and textures, the camera, etc. While Argon is agnostic to what rendering system you use, the Argon samples and tutorials currently use the javascript graphics framework `three.js` to create and manage the scenegraph.
-See [threejs.org](http://threejs.org) for a complete description.
+Note: These tutorials assume that you are already familiar with the fundamentals of computer graphics: the concept of a scene graph, creating and manipulating 3D objects and textures, the camera, etc. While Argon is agnostic to what rendering system you use, the Argon samples and tutorials currently use the javascript graphics framework [three.js](http://threejs.org/) to create and manage the scenegraph.
+See the [threejs.org](http://threejs.org) documentation for a complete description.

-In order to initialize Argon and `three.js`, this example (like most Argon samples), begins with:
+In order to initialize Argon and [three.js](http://threejs.org/), this example (like most Argon samples), begins with:

 {% include code_highlight.html
 tscode='